 - Kettering's sponsored research activities are growing and a first faculty "spin-out" company has been created based on Kettering owned intellectual property.

 “President Liberty definitely made a tangible contribution to the strength of this region,” said Tim Herman, Genesee Regional Chamber of Commerce CEO.
 “He has done an outstanding job fostering research and integrating Kettering into the Flint community.
-Both Kettering University and the region have benefitted greatly from his focus on academic excellence and his visionary leadership,” Herman said.
+Both Kettering University and the region have benefited greatly from his focus on academic excellence and his visionary leadership,” Herman said.

 Promoting innovation and more